 If it works, you’re good to go, if not, you might not have the Python scripts directory in your path.

 I didn’t think this section was necessary, but I frequently find people who are new to programming on windows want to use Notepad.
-No. Just… no. You want to use Notepad++.
+Don’t.
+You want to use Notepad++.
 In particular, right clicking on a python file gives you the option of editing in notepad++, which is very useful.
 You can also use IDLE, which comes with default python (right click on a python file, and edit with IDLE is an option).
 IDLE was my first python editor, but opening files was too slow for me.

 If you are a student (students get it free!), or happen to be rich enough to afford Visual Studio, then I highly recommend python tools for visual studio.
 In fact, since I am still a student, Visual Studio with pytools is my preferred development environment for python on windows.